GraysonSpidle/Base256uMath/README.md

   // You can even mix up the usage of primitives and big numbers code = Base256uMath::multiply(number, sizeof(number), &another2, sizeof(another2), dst, 10);

-  if (code == Base256uMath::ErrorCodes::OOM) {
+  // Error checking is what you would expect.
+Fatal errors are < 0 and warnings are > 0 if (code == Base256uMath::ErrorCodes::OOM) {
     std::cout << "Oh no!
 We ran out of memory!" << std::endl;
   }